isotoma/isotoma.recipe.apache/README.rst

     What apache logformat to use (Default: combined) protected
     A list of locations to set a basic auth password on, should be a list of lines of the format: <URI>:<realm>:<username>:<password>
+enhanced-privacy
+    Set to true to stop it logging IP addresses (Default: IP addresses are logged)

 Domain-level Redirects
 ======================